Investment Manager Salary

 - Analyze current investment strategies to evaluate their effectiveness.

 Popular Skills for Investment Manager

-Survey takers who work as Investment Managers typically report just a few professional skills.
-Financial Analysis and Investment Management are considered valuable skills and can increase employee pay by 8 percent and 6 percent, respectively.
-Skills that are correlated to lower pay, on the other hand, include Portfolio Management.
-Most people familiar with Investment Management also know Financial Analysis.
+Investment Managers who responded to the survey report just a handful of professional skills.
+Financial Analysis and Investment Management are considered valuable skills and can increase employee pay by 10 percent and 5 percent, respectively.
+Those proficient in Investment Management are, more often than not, also skilled in Financial Analysis.